Smartling/SmartlingHelp/_sections/files/capturing-content-from-files.md

 When you upload a file, Smartling parses it's content into translatable 'strings.'
 This section covers:

 * What happens if there are more than one string with the same text in files uploaded to a project.
-String uniqueness is affected by [variant metadata](/support/articles/unique-strings-and-variants/) with a file, and by [namespaces](/support/articles/string-sharing-namespaces/) across multiple files.
+String uniqueness is affected by [variant metadata](/support/articles/unique-strings-and-variants/) within a file, and by [namespaces](/support/articles/string-sharing-namespaces/) across multiple files.

 * How to handle [placeholders](/support/articles/exclude-dynamic-content-using-placeholder-code/) in strings with variables.